-We envision ourselves working at the nexus of visual rhetoric, digital rhetoric, and the digital humanities because we share similar interests with and our research is most directly informed by each of these fields of study.
+We envision ourselves working at the nexus of visual rhetoric, digital rhetoric, and the digital humanities because, most simply, we share similar interests with and our research is most directly informed by each of these fields of study.
 With visual rhetoric, for instance, we share an interest in the relations between visual phenomena and public life—most particularly how the design, production, distribution, and circulation of visual artifacts enable collective identification, participatory action, and civic engagement.
 We are inspired, for instance, by the recent work of E. Cram, Melanie Loehwing, and John Louis Lucaites (2016), which explores how digital photography is transforming civic engagement.
 Digital photographs, they insist, are unique in that, most obviously, they not only are produced by digital cameras, smart phones or other digital devices but also “circulate through dynamic ecologies between physical places, device storage and clouds, social networking sites, and other forms of digital archiving.”
 Less obviously, perhaps, digital photographs remediate the conventions of analog photographs, make strategic use of indexicality, circulation, and repetition, and move beyond representation to draw audience attention to both the content of a digital photograph and the form, style, genre, and medium of presentation.
-In an era of digital culture, we no longer, if we ever did, look at and through photographs, they build on Richard Lanham to insist, but also with them--a multiplying perspective that enables “a new kind of civic practice that upends the traditional separation between those who act and those who see, making it possible for acts of seeing to fulfill the political functions of both rhetor and audience.”
+In an era of digital culture, they build on Richard Lanham to insist, we no longer, if we ever did, look at and through photographs but rather with them--a multiplying perspective that enables “a new kind of civic practice that upends the traditional separation between those who act and those who see, making it possible for acts of seeing to fulfill the political functions of both rhetor and audience.”
 Digital visual studies recognizes such transformation in civic practice and participatory culture and aims to delve more deeply into how emergent digital technologies and new media practices are fueling this transformation in significant ways.

 We are especially invested in exploring how social media, software programs, mobile devices, digital applications, and digital machines are shifting the ways we interact with visual media and what the implications of such shifts are for individual and collective life.
 We thus also share a strong focus with digital rhetoric, which as a field of study is concerned with the analysis and production of a wide range of digital texts, genres, and practices, including new media images.
 In enculturation’s recent special issue devoted to digital rhetorics, for instance, Jeff Rice explores how the digital aggregation of images, headlines, tweets, etc. leads to phenomena such as “digital rage” that takes place in social media environments.
-“Digital aggregation,” he explains, “foregrounds already held beliefs by computating them within a current, circulated image” such as the photograph of Cecil, the Zimbabwe lion killed by a Minnesota dentist on an African safari hunt.
+“Digital aggregation,” he explains, “foregrounds already held beliefs by computating them within a current, circulated image” such as the photograph of Cecil--the Zimbabwe lion killed in 2015 by a Minnesota dentist on an African safari hunt.
 “To compute the digital image of outrage,” in other words, one has to have “other accumulated aggregations stored in memory, emotion, action, personal history, or otherwise.”
 Such aggregations may develop via personal experiences, but in many cases, they are generated via news and popular culture, in this case for example, movies such as The Lion King or Born Free that create certain narratives about lions that we internalize.
 Such aggregations have always existed,” Rice notes, “but digital circulation and social media interactions make them extremely powerful today as technical images.”
-As scholars interested in digital visual studies, we work toward similar aims, identifying how digitally produced images in conjunction with social media and other digital technologies spread affect, trigger collective identification, alter ways of seeing and understanding, and in some cases, as Rice notes, exacerbate already-existing human emotions and behaviors and cultural phenomena.
+As scholars interested in digital visual studies, we work toward similar aims, identifying how digitally produced images in conjunction with social media and other digital technologies spread affect, trigger collective identification, alter ways of seeing and understanding, and in some cases, as Rice notes, exacerbate already-existing human emotions and behaviors as well as cultural phenomena.